Macchi M.15

 The Macchi M.15 was an Italian reconnaissance aircraft, bomber and trainer, designed by Alessandro Tonini and Piero Bergonzi and built by Macchi.

 Design and development

-The M.15, which first flew in 1922, was a two-seat biplane with wings of unequal span, its upper wing being of wider span than its lower wing.
+The M.15, which first flew in 1918, was a two-seat biplane with wings of unequal span, its upper wing being of wider span than its lower wing.
 Its interplane struts were inclined in a "V" configuration.
 Its 238-kilowatt (320-horsepower) Fiat A.12 engine drove a two-bladed propeller in a tractor configuration and gave it a top speed of 185 kilometers per hour (115 miles per hour).
 It had fixed landing gear.
-The Macchi M.15bis was a three-seat passenger transport with similar attributes to the M.15 that appeared from 1922.
-No more than 20 examples of both were built.
+The Macchi M.15 Bis per trasporto passeggeri was a three-seat passenger transport with similar attributes to the M.15 that appeared from 1922, in the same year also a new reconnaissance version was released, simply called M.15 Bis.
+No more than 20 examples of all the models were built.

+Operational History

+By December 1919, three aircraft were in service with the Regio Esercito.

+In 1922, the M.15 were assigned to the 115th Squadron of the Corpo Aeronautico Militare (Royal Army's Air Corps) based in Bologna, part of the 15th Group stationed in Padua.

+In 1922 the order for 12 aircraft was placed.
+On 22 September 1923, one M.15 from the squadron was lost in an accident, resulting in the death of a crew member.

+In 1923, the Bis version was registered for testing by the Direzione Superiore del Genio e delle Costruzioni Aeronautiche (Directorate of Engineering and Aeronautical Construction).
+After the establishment of the Regia Aeronautica, on 1 January 1924 18 aircraft were registered for assignment to the 30th and 115th Squadrons, which had not yet been established.
+In May 1924 an M.15 Bis was used by Prospero Freri for experimental launches with the parachute of his invention at Montecelio.
+In a subsequent summary of the planes in service dated 1 January 1925 no M.15 appears to have been used in reconnaissance units.
+Despite this, three examples of M.15 Bis were still in service for experiments in 1928.